Don't forget the doormat

 Doormats are your best friend when it comes to trapping dirt, so make sure you have two – one outside the house and one inside.

-This tip is especially helpful in the winter when you have salty and snowy boots going in and out of the house.
+This tip is especially helpful when there’s a lot of rain and you have wet, muddy shoes going in and out of the house.

 Just be sure to clean the mats regularly as dirty mats contribute to the mess.

 Kill two birds with one stone by doing similar cleaning tasks at the same time.

 “Clean your baseboards when you are vacuuming or washing floors, clean blinds when you are cleaning windows, etc,” suggests Becky Rapinchuk, owner of CleanMama.net.